spravil/PHP-Minecraft-Server-Status-Query/README.md

 Minecraft Server Status Query, written in PHP, with online players, motd, favicon and more server related informations without plugins and enable-query.

+*Tested with Spigot 1.9 and Bungeecord 1.9 & 1.8*

 ### Installation
 ```
 composer require FunnyItsElmo/MinecraftServerStatus